$1,000 Scholarships Available for ages 17-21

 - Completion and presentation (to a peer group) of a goat-related educational project with a focus on scrapie and/or Q-fever.
 Presentation may be in the form of a poster project, paper with pictures, power-point presentation or a video.

-- Scholarship Application accompanied by a short biography must be received in the AGF office and postmarked or emailed by June 1, 2019.
-[Download an Application]
+- Scholarship Application accompanied by a short biography must be received in the AGF office and postmarked or emailed by June 1, 2020.
+[Download a Scholarship Application]

 - Projects will be judged by an independent panel appointed by the AGF Board of Directors.